liskin/work.lisk.in/_drafts/linux-media-control.md

 (force close) doesn't help either.
 Like in macOS, closing a browser tab does transfer control to a music player.

-What's worse, when a media playing in the browser (Chrome) is paused and the device is locked, it [disappears after a while and can't be continued](https://youtu.be/UOXvDx6Dvas), similarly to Windows 10.
+What's worse, when a media playing in the browser ([Chrome][mobile-chrome]) is paused and the device is locked, it [disappears after a while and can't be continued](https://youtu.be/UOXvDx6Dvas), similarly to Windows 10.

 <i>